-People also have blood tests to see if their medicine is working.
-If you have diabetes you will often have to have blood tests.
-This is to check the level of sugar in your blood.
+People also have blood tests to check whether their medications are working or to identify problems with their blood chemistry.
+People who have diabetes often have to have blood tests to check the level of sugar in their blood.

-This is to stop you getting a bruise on your arm.
+After the blood has been taken you will be asked to put pressure on the area where the blood has been taken from.
+This is to stop bruising on your arm.
 He or she will then give you a plaster (or bandage if you are allergic) to put on your arm.

-If you feel weak or dizzy during the blood test, tell the person taking the blood.
+If you feel faint, weak or dizzy during the blood test, tell whoever is taking the blood.
+Only a very small amount of blood is taken so it is very unlikely for you to get ill from loss of blood.